Acoustic neuroma is a rare noncancer tumor. It affects hearing and balance when the tumor presses on the nerves in the inner ear.

 Acoustic neuroma can be caused by:

-Neck or face radiation can lead to acoustic neuroma many years later.
+Neck or head radiation.
+This can lead to acoustic neuroma many years later.

 What are the symptoms of acoustic neuroma?